-Component Purpose / Goal Matters Identified / Improvements Records are se preve Ensure employee records are securely stored to prevent unauthorised access.
+Component Purpose / Goal Matters Identified / Improvements Personnel Records Ensure employee records are securely stored to prevent unauthorised access.
 Personnel records are securely locked in a cabinet.
 The key for the cabinet containing these records is kept in a drawer in the administration office, of which many staff are aware of the location.
 Improvement: Secure the key for personnel records in a more appropriate location and restrict access only to officers who are appropriately authorised to access personnel records.